According to “Blade Runner,” in 2019…

 About Byron Reese

-Author, speaker, technologist, entrepreneur, historian and world traveler, Byron examines the intersection of history, technology and the future, and enjoys sharing his keen perspectives for solving many of our global problems.
+Futurist, Author, speaker, and entrepreneur, Byron examines the intersection of history, technology and the future, and enjoys sharing his perspectives for solving many of our global problems.

 Publisher of Gigaom and author of “Infinite Progress: How Technology and the Internet Will End Ignorance, Disease, Hunger, Poverty, and War,” Byron is currently working on his upcoming book “Fourth Age: Smart Robots, Conscious Computers, and the Future of Humanity,” set to be published in 2017 by Atria, an imprint of Simon & Schuster.